 James joined Watsi on September 24th, 2019.
-Two months ago, James became the 5588th member to automatically support a new Watsi patient every month.
-Since then, 122 more people have become monthly donors!
-James' most recent donation supported Khin, a river porter from Burma, to fund amputation surgery.
+Four months ago, James became the 5588th member to automatically support a new Watsi patient every month.
+Since then, 219 more people have become monthly donors!
+James' most recent donation supported Misgune, a baby boy from Ethiopia, to fund anorectal surgery.

 James has funded healthcare for 8 patients in 5 countries.